Hoseyn Khan Shamlu

-Likely depiction of Hosayn Khan Shamlu seated, in the Sermon in a mosque scene of the Cartier Hafiz.

-Hoseyn Khan Shamlu, also Husain Khan Shamlu (died 1535), son of ʿAbdi Beg Šāmlu, was a member of the Turkoman Shamlu tribe, and a Safavid governor of Herat from 1524-25.
-He was nephew of Shah Ismail I, his father having married a sister of the Shah.
+Hoseyn Khan Shamlu, also Husain Khan Shamlu (حسینخان شاملو; died 1535), son of Abdi Beg Shamlu, was a member of the Turkoman Shamlu tribe, and a Safavid governor of Herat from 1524–25.
+He was nephew of Shah Ismail I, his father Abdi Beg Shamlu having married a sister of the Shah.
 He was also a brother of Durmeš Khan Šāmlu, whom he replaced as Governor of Herat upon his death.

-Likely depiction of Hosayn Khan Shamlu on horse, in the Polo scene of the Cartier Hafiz.
+Likely depiction of Hoseyn Khan Shamlu on horse, in the Polo scene of the Cartier Hafiz.

 Hoseyn Khan Shamlu was the Lala (guardian) of the young prince Sam Mirza.
 He married one of his daughters to him.
 They had a daughter who was married to the Georgian ruler Prince Jesse of Kakheti.

-In 1525-26 and in 1526-27, Hoseyn Khan Shamlu resisted the offensive of the Uzbeks against Herat, standing a siege of seven month, before he was relieved by Imperial troops.
-But in 1529, he was forced to surrender Herat to the Uzbek Obayd Khan.
+In 1525–26 and in 1526–27, Hoseyn Khan Shamlu resisted the offensive of the Uzbeks against Herat, standing a siege of seven months, before he was relieved by Imperial troops.
+However, in 1529, he was forced to surrender Herat to the Uzbek Obayd Khan.
 Both Hoseyn Khan Shamlu and Sam Mirza fled Herat at that time.

-In 1533, Shah Tahmasp executed Hoseyn Khan Shamlu, on suspicions that he was trying to put Sam Mirza on the throne.
+In 1533, Shah Tahmasp I executed Hoseyn Khan Shamlu on suspicions that he was trying to put Sam Mirza on the throne.

 Hoseyn Khan Shamlu was likely portraited in two miniatures of the Cartier Hafiz painted by Shaykhzada in Herat circa 1527: the Sermon in a mosque, and the now-lost Polo scene.
-Husayn Khan Shamlu was Shaykhzada' patron, and he is depicted in these two miniatures as a mature man with a full mustache.
+Hoseyn Khan Shamlu was Shaykhzada' patron, and he is depicted in these two miniatures as a mature man with a full mustache.